School-Semester-Summaries/MAAI-S1/Blok1/Ontwerp_Review/README.md

 # Ontwerp Review
-We delivered the ontwerp review on the 3rd of October and received feedback from Michiel and Rick.
+We delivered the ontwerp review on the 3rd of October and received feedback from Arthur and Lamia.

 | Learning Outcome | Feedback | Grading |
 |------------------|-----------|----------|